If you smell gas or are worried about gas safety, call 0800 111 999 at any time of the day or night. Read more

 The ageing metal pipework is now being replaced by new, more durable plastic pipes, to ensure a safe and reliable supply of gas to customers now while getting the network ready to transport alternative greener fuels in the future.

-The work will start on Monday 25th March and is expected to take approximately 2 weeks to complete.
+The work is due to start on Monday the 29th of April and is expected to take approximately 7 weeks to complete.
 It has been planned in collaboration with Wakefield Council.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.